offiongbassey/ML-Life-Jacket-Detection/README.md

 # ML-Life-Jacket-Detection
-This is a life jacket detection system that uses machine learning to detect whether someone is wearing a life jacket or not.
-Beyond detection, it also raises alert with a message "Attention: Please wear your life jacket".
+This is a machine learning-powered system that detects whether individuals are wearing life jackets in real-time.
+When someone is detected without a life jacket, the system raises an alert with the message:
-The Major Tools are Yolo, OpenCv and Python.
+"⚠️ Attention: Please wear your life jacket."

+##🔧 Tools Used
+#YOLOv8 – Object detection
+#OpenCV – Image processing and display
+#Python – Core logic and integration

+#📊 Dataset
+The model is currently trained on a dataset of 1,340 annotated images, which is relatively small.
+I’m actively annotating and preprocessing more data to improve model accuracy and generalization as the system scales.